bajankristof/nedb-promises/docs.md

 <a name="Datastore+findOne"></a>

 ### datastore.findOne([query], [projection]) ⇒ [<code>Cursor</code>](#Cursor)
-Find a document that matches a query.
+Find a document that matches the specified `query`.

 It's basically the same as the original: https://github.com/louischatriot/nedb#finding-documents